HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </observe>
 ```

-HVML also allows two coroutines to send requests to each other, and the two coroutines can be in different virtual machine instances, which provides a unified and efficient communication mechanism across coroutines and virtual machines.
+HVML also allows two coroutines to send requests to each other.
+And the two coroutines can be in different virtual machine instances, which provides a unified and efficient communication mechanism across coroutines and virtual machines.

-In addition, HVML requires the interpreter to provide the ability to re-evaluate expressions (evaluating again), so that when evaluating expressions, the execution of the current coroutine can be blocked as needed, and when the corresponding condition arrives Wake up the coroutine, and then evaluate the expression again to obtain the desired result.
+In addition, HVML requires the interpreter to provide the ability to evaluate again, so that when evaluating expressions, the execution of the current coroutine can be blocked as needed.
+And when the corresponding condition arrives Wake up the coroutine, and then it will evaluate the expression again to obtain the desired result.
 This helps to achieve a finer-grained coroutine scheduling capability, and provides support for mechanisms such as channels (similar to the Go language), thereby enabling a simple and efficient inter-coroutine communication mechanism.

 For example, in the following HVML program, when two compound expressions are evaluated, the `$SYS.sleep` method will block the current coroutine, so that the virtual machine can be released and other coroutines can continue to execute: